Project Commands

 Creates a brand-new FastAPI project with a complete directory structure, configuration files, database setup, migration tooling, and dependency management — all ready to run.

-fastman new <project-name> [options]
+fastman create <project-name> [options]

 Options